Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

     # get the failed questions filtered by topic and question type
     report.get_failures(topic="Topic from your knowledge base", question_type="simple")

-Customizing Business Failure Testing
+Customizing business failure testing
 ------------------------------------

-Custom Generators
+Custom generators
 _________________

 We can customize the question generation process to target and evaluate specific components in the RAG system.
 For example, we can generate only complex questions to evaluate the generator.
 And overview of the question types is available below.